Tuesday, January 13, 2026

 Here you will find pictures and video material from a visit to a Danish assistance advice center in Aarhus :

-If it isn't available on the market, it may well be produced using a 3D printer.
+What is not available on the market is sometimes produced using a 3D printer.
 Credit: Anja Herberth

 Eating and drinking aids, Credit: Anja Herberth/DokkX/Aarhus